List of The Transformers characters: Predacons

 The Predacons are a Decepticon faction and their fourth combiner group.
-They can turn into animals.
+They can turn into animals and combine to form Predaking.

 Battlechargers

 The Battlechargers are a duo of Decepticon dragsters.

 Terrorcons

 The Terrorcons are a Decepticon faction and their fifth combiner group.
-They can turn into various monsters.
+They can turn into various monsters and combine to form Abominus.

 Decepticon Targetmasters

-These Targemasters were created by the Nebulons on Lord Zarak's side.
+These Targetmasters were created by the Nebulons on Lord Zarak's side.

 Decepticon Headmasters

 These Headmasters were created by the Decepticons on Lord Zarak's side.
-Most of them were made from the heads of the Decepticons that have animal forms.
+Most of them were made from the heads of the Decepticons who have animal forms.

 Horrorcons

 The Horrorcons are the triple-changers of the Decepticon Headmasters.

 Clonecons

 The Clonecons are the Decepticon's version of the Clonebots.

 Humans

 Nebulans

 Nebulans are humanoid aliens from the planet Nebulos who co-operate with the Transformers.
 Some Nebulans have allied with the Autobots, others with the Decepticons.
 The Nebulans' first and last appearance was in the three-part episode The Rebirth, which was intended as the pilot episode of the fourth season, but ended up being the season's only episode and the last episode in the entire series.